Best Way to Keep Bird Bath Clean?

 - Use a solar-powered pump to keep the water flowing in the bowl.

 - Get a custom garden water feature bird bath.

 - Put a bottle cap of apple cider vinegar in the water.
 This will not be harmful to birds.

-The best way to keep bird bath clean is to monitor the water.
-Clean it before it gets too dirty.
+Monitoring the water is the best way to keep the bird bath clean.
+First, clean it before it gets too dirty.
 Afterward, take preventative measures to maintain the beauty of your garden ornament.